karatelabs/karate/README.md

 }
 ```
 Things to note:
-* You don't use a JUnit runner, and you write a plain vanilla JUnit test using the `CucumberRunner` in `karate-core`.
+* You don't use a JUnit runner, and you write a plain vanilla JUnit test (it could very well be TestNG or plain old Java) using the `CucumberRunner` in `karate-core`.
 * You can use the returned `KarateStats` to check if any scenarios failed.
 * JUnit XML reports will be generated in `target/surefire-reports/` and CI tools should pick them up automatically.
 * When using Maven, you must disable the JUnit default XML that normally gets generated using `<disableXmlReport>` (refer to the previous section on [test reports](#test-reports)).
 * No other reports will be generated.
 If you specify a `plugin` option via the `@CucumberOptions` annotation (or the command-line) it will be ignored.
+* Other options passed to `@CucumberOptions` would work as expected, provided you point the `CucumberRunner` to the class having the annotation.
 * For convenience, some stats are logged to the console when execution completes, which should look something like this:
 ```
 ======================================================